 - Competing Websites

 - Competitive Score

 - Available website domains

-One of my favorite platforms is Jaaxy.
-There is a free version, I use it when I am testing out new affiliate programs and searching strategies.
-I’ve upgraded, but it’s a good start when you’re being to build out your website or marketing strategy.
+One of our favorite platforms is Jaaxy.
+There is a free version; we use it when we do research.
+We’ve upgraded, but it’s a good start when you’re being to build out your website or marketing strategy.
+The online world

 Finding the right keywords can mean more traffic to your website than you can dream.
 But choosing the wrong means the difference between spending your valuable time developing content that no one will find.
 What you write is important.

-My recommendation, spend time doing the search for free before using a tool like Jaaxy.
+My recommendation, spend time doing your research.
+Here is a Review for Jaaxy.

 We want to hear from you, enter your comments below and your favorite way to find keywords.